CONTACT US 020 3129 3301

 What are the warmest ski gloves available?

-At Glisshop, every ski glove has a warmth rating that indicates its ability to protect the hands from the cold.
-What is applicable to gloves is also applicable to mittens.
-Manufacturers have considered everything and everyone by designing models that are varying degrees of warmth and cold.
-There are two reasons for this.
-Firstly, we are not all on an equal footing when it comes to dealing with the cold.
-And secondly, we don't all experience the mountains in the same way.
-So, whether you're looking for a pair of super warm gloves because you're extremely cold, or because you're a freerider or a high-altitude ski tourer or splitboarder, here are some tips to help you make the right choice.
+All the ski gloves available at Glisshop have a warmth rating that reflects its ability to keep your hands protected from the cold.
+This applies to both gloves and mitts.
+Manufacturers have considered everything and everyone by designing models with varying levels of warmth.
+There are two main reasons for this.
+Firstly, not everyone is equally resistant to the cold, and secondly, we all experience the mountains differently.
+Whether you are looking for an extremely warm pair of gloves because you feel the cold intensely, you enjoy freeride skiing, high-altitude ski touring or splitboarding, here are our tips to help you make the right choice.

-Both mountaineers and those who venture to the northernmost parts of the globe agree that mittens are the best way to keep out the cold.
-Because the fingers are not separated from each other, they keep each other warm in a greater volume of air than in a glove.
-The only finger that remains separate from the others is the thumb, so that you can still grip objects that do not require much precision.
-This is the case, for example, with ski poles, where the gripping of the handles does not require great dexterity.
+Alpinists, as well as those who venture to the farthest northern parts of the globe, all agree that mittens are the best defence against the cold.
+Since the fingers are not separated from each other, they keep each other warm within a larger air volume compared to gloves.
+The only finger that remains apart is the thumb, to allow for gripping objects, provided that high precision is not required.
+When using ski poles, holding the grips does not demand great dexterity, making mittens an excellent choice.

 Salomon ski gloves